MINNIE is a story about a potentially comprehensive solution to climate change and the energy crisis: small nuclear fusion devices.

 Did you know that nuclear fusion is almost literally the opposite of nuclear fission, not only in terms of how it works, but also in terms of its waste, and the risks of something going wrong?
 Fission splits atoms, whereas fusion fuses atoms together.
 Fission produces significant radioactive waste with half lives of thousands of years, whereas fusion produces minimal radioactive waste with half lives of around 12 years.
 Fission is prone to meltdowns if something goes wrong, whereas fusion is so difficult to achieve that if anything goes wrong, it would simply stop rather than have any risks of meltdown.

-Why this film needs to be made
+Why this story need to be communicated

 Athletes are known for visualising success as a tangible method of achieving it.
 As a species we need to visualise a future scenario where the breakeven point of nuclear fusion has been reached, a portable sized rather than factory sized design has been invented, and the short half life of the waste has come down to zero.

-That’s why I’ve written this feature film.
+That’s why I’ve written this story.
 To set out a fictional scenario where a genius scientist finally works out exactly how to make nuclear fusion work on small, portable devices that everyone can have in their homes, cars, planes, etc. You may remember ‘Mr Fusion’ in the back of the DeLorean at the end of the film Back to the Future.
 I watched that film over 20 times as a kid.
 It was obvious to me that something like that is needed, but it wasn’t until many years later that I learned more about the potential of fusion technology, and really understood its pros and cons.
 The main con being that it doesn’t yet exist as a net source of power!

-But this film is about more than visualising a future with this technology.
+But this story is about more than visualising a future with this technology.
 It also visualises what might happen to the person or company that makes the breakthrough on the technology.
 Would it be shot down, literally or metaphorically?
 Would it be so disruptive to the established energy companies that they would do anything to prevent the technology coming to market?
 Has this actually already happened, and most of us are simply unaware?

 In this sense, MINNIE is about a whole lot more than ‘just’ climate change and the energy industry.
 The concept also applies in other scenarios of invention and innovation, such as finding cures for cancer, and the idea that pharmaceutical companies may already know exactly how to prevent cancers, but don’t want the solutions to come to market, as they need to sell cancer treatment drugs to continue their businesses and profits.

 So that’s what MINNIE is really about.
-It’s about what humans might do when someone comes along with a disruptive invention that could utterly transform mankind.
+It’s about what humans might do when someone comes along with a disruptive invention that could utterly transform human society.
 What would happen?
 Humans generally don’t like change: try folding your arms the opposite way to how you normally fold them, and you’ll feel the discomfort.
 Imagine if change means you’ll be out of a job, or unable to pay your mortgage, or feed your children.
 Would you try to prevent that change, even if it’s good for ‘other people’ in the long run?

 If humanity wants to survive as a species in the long term, we must do whatever is required to survive as a species in the long term.
 And to do so, we need to be consciously aware that we must fight our own instincts towards short term rather than long term thinking.